jpfulton/blog/content/blog/2023-07-24-azure-personal-network-spot-instance/index.md

 to be ready for eviction by Azure to create capacity for premium workloads with as little as 30 seconds notice.
-As a result, we need to consistently query the [Scheduled Event API](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/scheduled-events) an initiate a graceful shutdown in the event an eviction has been initiated by Azure.
+As a result, we need to consistently query the [Scheduled Event API](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/scheduled-events) and initiate a graceful shutdown in the event an eviction has been initiated by Azure.

 The Scheduled Event API is hosted on a non-routable address within the virtual network:
 `169.254.169.254`.
-We may query this endpoint as often once per second per the documentation.
+We may query this endpoint as often as once per second per the documentation.
 However, querying and then processing the results require CPU and memory.
 In our workload, we will query every 10 seconds in the final configuration.